 Impostor emails trick people into sending money—sometimes hundreds of thousands of dollars in a single wire transfer—or sensitive corporate or personal data.
-They appear to come from the CEO or other high-level executive and urge the recipient to keep the details confidential.
+These security threats appear to come from the CEO or other high-level executives and urge the recipient to keep the details confidential.

 Information Seeking Scams

 Scammers want information, and they try to extract it by tricking recipients of emails.
 The information they collect could be an organization chart - or as significant as usernames and passwords to corporate resources.

 Spam, also known as Unsolicited Commercial Email (UCE), is often questionable, mass-emailed advertisements.
 At its peak, spam accounted for 92% of all email traffic, and most of the spam was non-malicious.

 Cyber attackers attach files to emails that indirectly launch an executable program that can destroy data, steal and upload information to outsiders, or can silently use the infiltrated computer for other tasks – all without the user’s knowledge.

 Phishing is a socially engineered cyber security attack that uses embedded URL links to extract information from the user or take control of their computer.
 Clicking on a link opens a browser, and the user is taken to a site that’s been setup as a trap by the attackers.